 Located approximately 60 miles from Portland, Austin Hot Springs aka Carey Hot Springs are a series of natural hot springs, heated by volcanic activity.
 This beautiful spot in the Mt.
 Hood National Forest along the Clackamas River attracts hundreds of visitors each year due to its proximity to the largest cities of Oregon - Portland and Salem.

 Geothermal water runs from several sources on both sides of the river.
 The hot water also emerges from the river bottom directly from hydrothermal vents.

 There are soaking pools along the far side of the river, a few yards upstream.
 This is a more secluded and safe area.
-The hot water gushes out of a cliff and can be easily segregated and mixed with cold river water.
+The hot water gushes out of a cliff and can be easily segregated and mixed with the cold river water.

-Access: Private property
+Open: Private property

 Elevation: 1,750 ft (533 m)